futape/gustav/Gustav-configuration.md

 ####`bool exit_on_error = true`

 By default, Gustav calls [`exit`](http://php.net/manual/en/function.exit.php) if a Gustav-error is thrown.
 If this option is set to `false`, it doesn't.
 Disabling this behavior is not recommended since the code often assumes that when throwing a Gustav-error the script execution is stopped.
-If the script is executed on, many (non-Gustav-)errors may be thrown.
+If the script is executed on, many (non-Gustav-)errors may be thrown and log messages may be logged for multiple times.
 Regardless of this option's value, Gustav-fatal-errors always stop the script execution.
 If not a boolean, the value is casted as one.

 ####`bool check_status = true`